single-cell-data/SOMA/abstract_specification.md

 - type - an Arrow `primitive` type defining the type of each element in the array.
 If the type is unsupported, an error will be raised.
 - shape - the length of each domain as a list, e.g., [100, 10].
 All lengths must be positive values the `int64` range `[0, 2^63-1)`.
 - [platform_config](#platform-specific-configuration) - optional storage-engine specific configuration
+- [context](#long-lived-context-data) - optional context to use for this new object.

+Returns: The newly-created SOMADenseNDArray, opened for writing.

 ### Operation: get schema